bp-chat/bp/docs/protocol-v0.michel.md

 ### Client - search broadcasted user

-Client can search for a user among the broadcasted ones.
-[TODO]
+Client can do a text-based search for a user among the broadcasted ones.

+1. Client sends message `search-user:$SEARCH_TERM`;
+    1. Client observes and acts upon `$SERVER_TIMEOUT`;
+2. Server performs a full-text search among the broadcasted users;
+    1. Initially only the username will be taken into account in the search, but this could be expanded later;
+3. Refer to the `request user broadcast` command above for how the server responds and how the client can interact with the response.

 ### Client - request authorization